-7A 0.027 percent per day delinquency charge (liquidated damages under Cal.
+6A 0.027 percent per day delinquency charge (liquidated damages under Cal.
 Civ.
-Code \$1671b) is applicable to all delinquent balances.
+Code §1671b) is applicable to all delinquent balances.
 The imposition of such a delinquency charge does not constitute an agreement to forebear collection of the delinquent account.

-8Continuing students who opt to remain under the provisions of the 2016-17 catalog year will have a different student budget.
-Please consult the Office of Financial Aid for addition information.
+7Continuing students who opt to remain under the provisions of the 2016-17 catalog year will have a different student budget.
+Please consult the Office of Financial Aid for additional information.

-9This amount includes \$3,535 for students who elect to enroll in the University health insurance plan.
+8This amount includes \$4,036 for students who elect to enroll in the University health insurance plan.

-and Services.
-In addition, withdrawing students must contact the School of Public Policy Office of Financial Aid and the Housing and Residence Life Office, if applicable.
+Office, if applicable.
 Failure to complete this withdrawal process will result in continued obligation for tuition and other charges.